mgalka/RPN/README.md

 What is RPN.py
 ==============

 RPN.py is a simple module that facilitates conversion from infix notation (e.g. 2 + 2) to postfix notation (e.g. 2 2 +).
-It also allows to define your own operation, what may be useful if you'd like to use it to parse (and evaluate) the arithemetical-like expression for example in your application configuration.
+It also allows to define your own operators.
+It may be useful if you'd like to use it to parse (and evaluate) the arithemetical-like expression for example in your application configuration.

 Implementation status
 =====================
 [x] Custom operators definition (RPNOperator class) [x] Infix to postfix conversion (RPNParser class)
 [] Postfix expression evaluation
+[] Usage examples